Car Accident Claims in Georgia: How Previous Injuries Matter

 Pre-existing conditions do not prevent compensation

 Pre-existing conditions can make compensation a little more challenging, but they do not prevent a victim from compensation.
 It is also important to remember that not all car accident claims will be successful.
 In the past, some have used pre-existing conditions that were not exacerbated by an accident to win money from insurance companies or individuals.
 This is why it can be a tricky process to prove that the victim is telling the truth about their condition and how the accident affected them.
-If you are in this situation, make sure you are telling the truth about your condition and accident to insurance companies, attorneys, and the court.
+If you are in this situation, make sure you are telling the truth about your condition and accident to insurance companies, car accident attorneys, and the court.

 The “eggshell skull” rule